AucaCoyan/CSS-rocket/README.md

 ![final steps](/img/final%20steps.png)

 ### 4.1 First remove the last part of the link.
-It should be look like this
+It should look like this

 ```
 http://localhost:5000/